 Unemployment insurance (UI) provides temporary financial assistance to workers unemployed through no fault of their own — for up to 30 weeks.
 As a condition of eligibility, you are required to actively seek suitable employment each week that you are collecting benefits.

 You may also receive additional $25 per dependent child — capped at 50% of your benefit rate.
 For example, if you are receiving $100 per week in UI and have three dependents, your allowance is capped at $50.

 You can file your initial claim using UI Online or if you wish to file your claim over the phone, please call TeleClaim Center at 1-877-626-6800.

 The MASSGrant is the state’s flagship need-based award program for undergraduate students who reside in Massachusetts.
-Award amounts vary according to each applicant’s EFC & the type of institution.
+Award amounts vary according to each applicant’s EFC and the type of institution.

-To be eligible for a MASSGrant, you must submit & complete your FAFSA by May 1st and have an Expected Family Contribution (EFC) of $5328 or less.
+To be eligible for a MASSGrant, you must submit and complete your FAFSA no later than May 1 AND have an Expected Family Contribution (EFC) of $5,486 or less.

 For working adults and part-time, non-traditional students, the Massachusetts Part-Time Grant Program is an alternative to MASSGrants, which carries many of the same eligibility requirements.